georgiamelodie/shrub_climate_anomaly_response/README.md

 # Hole et al. (2026)
 Hole, G.M., Büntgen, U., Buchwal, A., Rees, W.G., Wheeler, H.C.
 Thermal thresholds constrain lignification and frost injury in Low Arctic shrubs of northwestern Canada.
 [In prep].

-The code in this repository reproduces the results of Hole et al. (2026) using dataset [DOI].
-This is a subset of data that is available on the UK Polar Data Centre (UK PDC) as part of the datasets:
-“Shrub ring width measurements of Alnus alnobetula and Salix spp. collected from the Inuvialuit Settlement region, Northwest Territories, Canada, 2022-2024”: https://doi.org/10.5285/bd62a79f-473b-4c00-a111-3bbe6bd446fd.
-The UK PDC dataset uses unique machine-readable sample identifiers.
-For analysis, we use shorter alias identifiers (analysis_id) as R packages and plotting workflows are sensitive to long IDs.
-A crosswalk between analysis_id and the UK PDC pdc_sample_id is provided in ISR_salix_subset_samples_pdc_key.csv and ISR_alnus_subset_samples_pdc_key.csv (archived with the analysis dataset DOI).
-All derived tables can be joined back to the UK PDC dataset using this crosswalk.

-Code and data for analysis of taxon-specific thermal limitation of cell wall lignification in Low Arctic shrubs.
+Code and data for analysis of taxon-specific thermal limitation of cell wall lignification and frost injury in Low Arctic shrubs.

+This repository contains the analysis code and derived datasets required to reproduce the results of Hole et al. (2026).
+Primary datasets are archived separately (see Data Availability section).

 # Repository Structure
 <pre>